Health and Safety Training

 Departmental Health and Safety training can be found by clicking on one of the links below:

-Registration for any additional training (i.e. Radiation Safety, First Aid/CPR, Supervisor Due Diligence) is done through EHS.
-Courses are offered regularly throughout the year and may be offerered online and/or in class.
+Registration for any additional training (i.e. Radiation Safety, First Aid/CPR, Supervisor Due Diligence) is also done through EHS.
+Courses are offered regularly throughout the year and may be offered online and/or in class.
 See EHS course descriptions.

 Before using shared equipment such as autoclaves or centrifuges, students and staff must receive hands-on training from a qualified individual.
 Job-specific training is the responsibility of each lab or work group.
 This includes on-the-job demonstration of equipment, lab methods and experimental techniques.
 Some departments offer training on operation of certain pieces of equipment or certain protocols, eg. the online MCB Centrifuge Safety, Care and Operation training module.

 Training Records must be completed for all individuals working in laboratories (i.e. employees, students, visiting scientists, volunteers engaged in research, and teaching assistants).
 All training records are to be filed in the CBS Safety Binder and are to be made available to the Local Joint Health and Safety Committee during workplace inspections.